 The English language challenges were identified as significant concerns by both students and faculty.
 Student concerns included laborious translation challenges in which some of the students interviewed translated their study materials word for word, only to have trouble in oral and written communication.
-This highlights the point that cognitive load is increased when the first language, such as Arabic, has a greater linguistic difference from the second language, and speakers cannot rely on their first-language abilities for building second-language competency (Gallagher, 2011; Goodwin, 2013; Roussel et al., 2017).
+This example highlights the point that cognitive load is increased when the first language, such as Arabic, has a greater linguistic difference from the second language, and speakers cannot rely on their first-language abilities for building second-language competency (Gallagher, 2011; Goodwin, 2013; Roussel et al., 2017).

 Practice concerns were also noted, such as Cala’s point that the students needed to know first language social work terms: “We will work with Arabic people.
 They will not know what we are talking about.”
-Sevilla et al. (2018) emphasized the importance of language in delivering culturally competent services and the erroneous assumption that students will already know clinical terms in their first language
+Sevilla et al. (2018) emphasized the importance of language in delivering culturally competent services and the erroneous assumption that students will already know clinical terms in their first language.

-Instructors also struggled with EMI instruction (pointing out that “every lecture, we are an English teacher whether we are qualified to be or not”), the danger of concepts being superficially covered, and problems helping students to understand discipline-specific vocabulary.
-Dearden (2014) hypothesized that instructors teaching in EMI environments need skills similar to EFL teachers that could include modifying how they teach to ensure engagement and comprehension.
+Instructors also struggled with (a) EMI instruction (pointing out that “every lecture, we are an English teacher whether we are qualified to be or not”), (b) the danger of concepts being superficially covered, and (c) problems helping students understand discipline-specific vocabulary.
+Dearden (2014) hypothesized that instructors teaching in EMI environments need skills similar to English as foreign language (EFL) teachers that could include modifying how they teach to ensure engagement and comprehension.
 For social work instructors in EMI environments, this calls for a teaching role modification that includes assisting students with English language comprehension (Dearden, 2014).
 Yet, as suggested previously, students need to gain skills to deliver services competently in the language of their clients.

 Communication was also influenced by the cultural context, or how communication was delivered and interpreted.
 Students appeared to have different cultural understandings of teaching and their roles as learners when compared to the instructors.
-An example was Instructor B’s point that students had a “you teach we learn mindset.”
-The use of teacher-centered approaches (or a more passive learning style) is common in the Middle East, and the use of culturally different teaching approaches could increase the potential for extraneous cognitive load if adequate scaffolding is not introduced (Burt, 2004; Shukri, 2014; & Strother, 2012).
-Thus, a more directive pedagogical approach could be needed when students engage in active learning activities
+An example was Instructor B, who pointed out that students had a “you teach, we learn mindset.”
+The use of teacher-centered approaches (or a more passive learning style) is common in the Middle East, and the use of culturally different teaching approaches could increase the potential for extraneous cognitive load if adequate scaffolding is not introduced (Burt, 2004; Shukri, 2014; Ulijn & Strother, 2012).
+Thus, a more directive pedagogical approach could be needed when students engage in active learning activities.

-Like students, instructors also discussed their difficulties with navigating culture and communication such as Instructors D and G’s points that you had to approach topics carefully.
-Similarly, Instructor G suggested that without building a personal connection, course topics could negatively influence the instructor “It’s more important here that they identify positively with you,”.
-It is the way you have to navigate the topic.”
+Like students, instructors also discussed their difficulties with navigating culture and communication, such as points made by Instructor D and Instructor G: that you had to approach topics carefully.
+Similarly, Instructor G suggested that without building a personal connection, course topics could negatively influence the instructor.
+“It’s more important here that they identify positively with you,” Instructor G said.
+“It is the way you have to navigate the topic.”
 These communication difficulties were heightened when the discussions included culturally sensitive topics.
 As Instructor D pointed out, students had difficulties making connections between some social issues and their society.
 Students were contextualizing their learning “according to a cultural perspective different than that expected by the teacher” (Kolikant, 2011, p.
-544), again highlighting extraneous cognitive load problems due to processing information from differing cultural frameworks (Ulijn & Strother, 2012).
+544), again highlighting extraneous cognitive load problems due to processing information from differing cultural frameworks (Ulijn & Strother, 2012). .
 Yet students did verbalize a desire for connection to their learning.
 Students highlighted connection when they pointed out the importance of examples to further their learning, such as instructor experiences or case studies that linked to UAE culture.

 Recommendations for Social Work Practice